-11.1 School Sessions: A fully qualified first aider (First Aid at Work - 4 day trained) is available in the building whenever the pool is in use by pupils.
-In the event that first aid is required please call the main office to alert Jane Bennett from the phone situated on the poolside.

-All accidents must be recorded on Medgate by Jane (School First aider).
-Where necessary the accident will be reported to the Local Authority as outlined in section 12 below.

-11.2 Club Use/Private Hire: Outside groups hiring the pool, are required to provide their own first aider.
+- 11.1 School Sessions: A fully qualified first aider (First Aid at Work) is available in the building whenever the pool is in use by pupils.
+In the event that first aid is required please call first aid using staff mobile phones.
+All accidents must be recorded on Bromcom /Medgate.
+Where necessary the accident will be reported to the Local Authority as outlined in section 12 below. - 11.2 Club Use/Private Hire: Outside groups hiring the pool, are required to provide their own first aider.
 It is their responsibility to determine the level of first aid training required, but the Public First Aid certificate is recommended as a minimum level.

-All accidents must be reported on Medgate by Jane (School First aider).
+All accidents must be reported on Broomcom/Medgate by School First aider.
 These details will be reported to the Local Authority as described in section 12.2 below.